 Security and Connection

 CockroachDB Dedicated clusters are single tenant.
-This means each new cluster gets its own project in GCP or its own account in AWS.
-No two CockroachDB Dedicated clusters share any resources with each other.
-Since these clusters are within their own accounts and projects, they are also in a default virtual private cloud (VPC).
+This means that each new cluster gets its own virtual network (VPC in AWS and GCP), compute (cluster nodes), data storage (cluster disks) and IAM resources.
 Users connect to a CockroachDB Dedicated cluster by using a load balancer in front of each region which leads to one connection string per region.
 Unless you set up VPC peering or AWS PrivateLink, your cluster will use TLS 1.3 protocol for encrypting inter-node and client-node communication.

 CockroachDB Cloud clusters also use digital certificates for inter-node authentication, SSL modes for node identity verification, and password authentication for client identity verification.
 See Authentication for more details.